sami2020pro/sami2020pro/README.md

 ### Hi there 👋

+<strong>I'm Sami Ghasemi, or sami2020pro, I'm a student and programmer, currently teaching at silicium</strong>

 <!--
 **sami2020pro/sami2020pro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.